Table of Contents

 Go To Spain

 Spain is a small country in Europe.
 It includes 17 autonomous regions with diverse geography and cultures.
-The capital city Madrid is home to the Royal Palace.
+The capital city of Madrid is home to the Royal Palace.
 Madrid is its capital.
 Other prominent cities are Barcelona and Silvaggio.
 Both Mediterranean and Atlantic influence climate, the interiors have hot, dry summers and are generally sunny all the time, but the cold winters often bring snow to the ground.
 So, Spain is a lovely place to work, live, and enjoy.
 In a week there are only 20 hours of teaching so you can explore the country, its culture as well as learn Spanish.

 How To Get Student Visa

-Those who are studying in Spain and want to work or teach English in Spain after investigating, they get a visa quickly.ITA runs a student visa program, which makes getting a permit easy.
+Those who are studying in Spain and want to work or teach English in Spain after investigating, get a visa quickly.ITA runs a student visa program, which makes getting a permit easy.
 You can also contact a consulate for more information on study abroad programs.

-Government teaching Program
+Government Teaching Program

 - Government programs provide participants with student visas quickly.